DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 **MoneyLab Reader: An Intervention in Digital Economy**

-Edited by Geert Lovink, Nathaniel Tkacz, and Patricia de Vries
+Edited by Geert Lovink, Nathaniel Tkacz and Patricia de Vries

 INC Reader \#10